168. Long Cove Club

 Panelist comments, Long Cove Club:

-"Unlike the local works of Harbor Town and Kiawah Island Ocean, Long Cove has a softer, less severe (than the Ocean) and a more expansive, free flowing feel (than Harbor Town) Also, unlike both of these course Long Cove employs larger, sectional green complexes with multiple options to work the ball toward various hole positions.
+"Unlike the local works of Harbour Town and Kiawah Island Ocean, Long Cove has a softer, less severe (than the Ocean) and a more expansive, free flowing feel (than Harbour Town).
+Also, unlike both of these course Long Cove employs larger, sectional green complexes with multiple options to work the ball toward various hole positions.
 Long Cove is a softer, gentler Pete Dye where one can certainly score well if your club selection and execution are better than average."

 "Great attention to detail, fun to play with equal chances for scoring while still offering challenging holes throughout.
 The variety of hazards is outstanding and the complex green surfaces are beautifully integrated with their surrounds.
 To me, it is the best course in Hilton Head and one of Pete's best.
 The bunker work has restored the original look and feel to the design and should bring it back closer to contending for our future 100 Greatest rankings."